aspuru-guzik-group/chemical_vae/README.md

 ## Requirements:

 Check the environment.yml file, but primarily:
+- Python >= 3.5
 - Keras >= 2.0.0 && <= 2.0.7
 - Tensorflow == 1.1
 - RDKit
+- Numpy/Scipy/Matplotlib
+- Scikit-learn

-A jupyter notebook enviroment is suggested to run the ipynb examples.
+A jupyter notebook environment is suggested to run the ipynb examples.

-## Install
+## How to install
+### via Anaconda (recommended way)
 Create a conda enviroment:

 ```